WebOrigami/docs/src/content/pattern/indexPages.md

 ---
 title: Index pages
-index = node_modules/pattern-intro/src/index:
-functions = js/codeFunctions(index/indexPages.js):
+functions = js/codeFunctions(pattern-intro/index/indexPages.js):
-htmlObject = index/transform(index/object):
+htmlObject = pattern-intro/index/transform(pattern-intro/index/object):
 ---

 Right now, the experience of browsing our graph of generated HTML is a little unsatisfying because there are no index pages — we have to know what pages exist and manually enter a valid URL.